 While the garden may not have some of the “elegance” of some of the other parks and gardens in Tokyo, it felt much more natural.
 The stone steps that led across the water were not perfectly shaped, and neither was the small waterfall or small stones that sat in the middle of various streams, however I felt like that just added to the beauty.
 It was also quite large, giving you plenty to explore.

 I really struggled finding this garden until I realized that Chinzanso Garden is actually part of Hotel Chinzanso Tokyo.
 However, to my surprise and delight, they have opened up their garden to the public.
-Chinzanso felt different than some of the other parks and gardens I had visited.
+Chinzanso felt different than some of the other parks and gardens in Tokyo I had visited.
 Since it was in the backyard of the hotel, it was much more condensed, but I sort of liked that feeling.
 When you first walk into the garden, you are surrounded by trees, making you feel like you’re walking into some secret hideout.

 One tree in particular still sticks in my mind.
 Its limbs had grown at a slightly odd angle, making it stand out from the rest.
-Other trees around it had orange and pink leaves, creating a sort of from around this tree.
+Other trees around it had orange and pink leaves, creating a sort of frame around this tree.
 Around the tree was a rope that I would later learn is called a shimenawa.
 These special ropes are often associated with sacred or pure places and are sometimes wrapped around trees that have legends associated with them.

-As you venture further into the garden, it eventually opens up to reveal a beautiful waterfall.
-Next to the hotel.
+As you venture further into the garden, it eventually opens up to reveal a beautiful waterfall next to the hotel.
 It’s decent sized, considering its in the backyard of a hotel, and has several tiers.
 The higher tiers have rushing running water, but the lower tier has several moss covered rocks jutting out from the side, forcing the water to run around them and create several different streams of water until they combine again in the pond below.

 Personally, I would have loved to stay as a guest in this hotel and been able to look out my window over the wonderful garden below.